Skip to Content

 3. Provide Stimulation

 A bored cat is a cat that may develop behavioral issues.
 This is more prevalent in cats that remain indoors.
-In this case, you should try to provide a home environment that simulates outdoor phenomena.
+In this case, you should try to provide a home environment that simulates the outdoor environment as much as possible.

 High surfaces to climb and walk, cat trees, toys, and even hideaways and closed cat boxes will work here.